Ferdinand Foch: Post-war career and legacy

 Foch was made a British field marshal in 1919, and, for his advice during the Polish–Soviet War of 1920, as well as his pressure on Germany during the Greater Poland Uprising, he was awarded the title of Marshal of Poland in 1923.

 On 1 November 1921 Foch was in Kansas City, Missouri, to take part in the groundbreaking ceremony for the Liberty Memorial that was being constructed there.
 Also present that day were Lieutenant General Baron Jacques of Belgium, Admiral David Beatty of Great Britain, General Armando Diaz of Italy and General John J. Pershing of the United States.
 One of the main speakers was Vice President Calvin Coolidge of the United States.
 The local veteran chosen to present flags to the commanders was a Kansas City haberdasher, Harry S. Truman, who would later serve as 33rd President of the United States from 1945 to 1953.
 In 1935, bas-reliefs of Foch, Jacques, Diaz and Pershing by sculptor Walker Hancock were added to the memorial.

 Foch made a 3000 mi circuit through the American Midwest and industrial cities such as Pittsburgh and then on to Washington, D.C., which included ceremonies at Arlington National Cemetery for what was then called Armistice Day.
 During the tour, he received numerous honorary degrees from American Universities.

 In 1923, Foch retired from the French Army, having served a total of 53 years in uniform.
 His career began as the Lebel Model 1886 rifle had just entered service, and ended after Foch had commanded hundreds of thousands of soldiers in World War I.

-On chemistry, he said, "There is no science that is so nearly bound up with the future of our industrial and military forces.
-France will not remain indifferent to this branch of science that she has neglected for so long."

-Foch died on 20 March 1929.
+Foch died of a heart attack, influenza, and pneumonia in Paris on 20 March 1929 at the age of 77.
 He was buried in Les Invalides, next to Napoleon and other famous French soldiers and officers.
 Initially he was interred in the crypt of the Saint-Louis Church, or Caveau des Gouverneurs.
 In 1937 his remains were transferred to a monumental tomb sculpted by Paul Landowski, with inspiration from the 15th-century tomb of Philippe Pot, at the center of the Dome Church's northeastern chapel (Chapelle Saint-Ambroise).

 A statue of Foch was set up at the Compiègne Armistice site when the area was converted into a national memorial.
 This statue was the one item left undisturbed by the Germans following their defeat of France in June 1940.
 Following the signing of France's surrender on 21 June, the Germans ravaged the area surrounding the railway car in which both the 1918 and 1940 surrenders had taken place.
 The statue was left standing, to view nothing but a wasteland.
 The Armistice site was restored by German prisoner-of-war labour following the Second World War, with its memorials and monuments either restored or reassembled.

 In the 2022 film All Quiet on the Western Front, Foch is portrayed by Thibault de Montalembert.